vbillys/writing/IROSPaper-TENCON.md

 pursuit controller} \label{fig_pursuit_controller}
 \end{figure}

 A dynamic lookout distance is used to regulate the obstacle detection area where the lookout distance of each buckets $R_{OD}$, are kept to be less than the range to target.
 The area is shrunk and expanded proportional to the distance to the target $R_P$.
 In this way, the target person legs would not be regarded as an obstacle to be avoided.
 The delta angle of each bucket with respect to the target
 $\delta_{Bn}$ is calculated as,
 \begin{equation}
 \delta_{Bn} = |\theta_{Bn}-\theta_{P}|\,. \label{eq:delta}
 \end{equation}
 where $\theta_{Bn}$ is the angle of the center point in bucket $n$, and $\theta_{P}$ is the target angle.
 Then, the individual cost of each bucket is calculated as,
 \begin{equation}
 cost_{Bn}=\frac{\delta_{Bn}+1}{C_{Bn}}\,. \label{eq:cost}
 \end{equation}
 where $C_{Bn}$ is the distance to the nearest obstacle inside the buckets.

 Naturally, when there is no obstacle inside the obstacle detection range, the nearest bucket in the direction of the target would have the lowest cost.
 However, to prevent the robot from going too near into an obstacle, each bucket cost is also influenced by the cost of its neighboring several buckets.
-This averaging of costs could be seen as a repulsive effect to keep the robot away from the obstacles, while homing to the target pursuit.
-Finally, by comparing the average cost of each buckets, the center point of the bucket with the lowest average cost is chosen to be the pursuit heading $\theta_{BP}$.
+By comparing the average cost of each buckets, the center point of the bucket with the lowest average cost is chosen to be the pursuit heading $\theta_{BP}$.

 The turn velocity $\omega_P$ is chosen to be proportional to pursuit heading angle $\theta_{BP}$,
 \begin{equation}